gabrielrondon/book-js/chapiter-e6s.md

 # Chapiter: ES6
 ## What is ES6?
 ES6 means EcmaScript which you can define as the official name for the programming language as we know as *JavaScript*.
 It is not important to talk about the history of the name of this programming language.
 You can find this in the beginning of the book.
+ECMAScript is the standard.
+Javascript is the implementation of this standard.
+ES6 is the 6th version of ECMAScript.

 ## Arrow Functions